-By identifying critical molecular signals by which the supporting cells of the testis communicate with the germ cells for normal spermatogenesis, it is becoming evident that impaired lines of communication may allow germ cell tumours to form or to prevent formation of adequate numbers of sperm for natural conception.
+By identifying the critical molecular signals that allow for normal spermatogenesis, we are building an understanding of when and how impairment to this communication may allow germ cell tumours to form or to prevent formation of adequate numbers of sperm for natural conception.

 An important strength of our research is strong links with clinical colleagues, including through the International Research Training Group (IRTG) in which PhD students are jointly trained at Monash University and Justus-Liebig University (Giessen, Germany) in the Molecular Pathogenesis of Male Reproduction.